glennular/i3help/README.md

        Ex: replace all $mod+1 to 9 with a single entry
 - [ ] add ability to replace the command with user friendly text via comment
 - [ ] sort options
+- [ ] dynamic sizing based on screen size and (instead of hardcoded values)